Why do you specialise IN ai customer service?

 • Training your staff

-Chances are, I and my team will be completely new to your industry, especially if you sell technical or specialised product.
+Chances are, I and my team will be completely new to your industry, especially if you sell technical or specialised products.
 However, this is often an advantage as we have an unprejudiced jargon-free view of your business and may see things from a fresh perspective.

 Do you guarantee your work?